-EDU 05100 - Collaboration in the Classroom (formerly EDU 08200) (3 crs.
+EDU 05100 - COLLABORATION IN THE CLASSROOM (3 crs.
 3 hrs.)

 Paraprofessionals and teachers develop knowledge and skills required for design and delivery of effective instruction through collaborative teaching.
 Roles of paraprofessional and teacher, strategies to identify and capitalize on personal strengths and interpersonal styles.